BernhardMoller/alpacka/README.md

 ### Importing and initiating alpacka
 Now we are ready to import and initiate alpacka.

-    from alpacka.Pipes import Pipes
+    from alpacka.Pipeline import Pipeline

-	p = Pipes()
+	p = Pipeline()

-Now the `NCOF` and `TF-IDF` pipelines are initiated through the wrapper `Pipes` and the induvidual analysis methods can be accessed be calling:
+Now the `NCOF` and `TF-IDF` pipelines are initiated through the wrapper `Pipeline` and the induvidual analysis methods can be accessed be calling:

     p.ncof.some_functions()
    or